 You have the ability to control who receives a text message, voice message or email.
 You also have the option to send a message to all contacts.
 You can specify the type of message that you want to send as a preference, and schedule the message to send at a time and date that suits you.

 If the contact details aren't available for e.g. no mobile number is provided to send an SMS, then the system will identify this to you and you have the option of sending an alternative message i.e voice or email.

-No, you have the ability to send messages from any PC with a connection to the Internet (even from home or a smart phone).
+No, you have the ability to send messages from any computer, smartphone or tablet with a connection to the Internet.
 This allows you to communicate with parents without the need to visit the school.
 This can be very useful for emergency closures or 'snow days'.

 You are also able to send messages via email, the email addresses are either read directly from the schools MIS or maintained in the system.
 Using Messenger for email communication provides you with all the benefits of dynamic group membership and filtering afforded to SMS messages.
 Email is a low cost method of communication, reducing time and money spent on printing and postage.
 Attachments can be sent, for instance newsletter, bulletins, word docs, PDFs or XLS etc. as well as simple text based emails.

 Voice messages are sent as 'natural voice recordings' or ‘text to speech’ messages, via our fully configurable voice message system you can send a voice message with as little effort as possible.
 Voice messages can be sent from the school in a number of ways;